 Prayer is always our first and best action.

 We’d also love to see as many of our people as possible join together in fasting for a meal, a part of a day, or a whole day.
-You can sign up for a day and learn more about fasting below.
-Our leadership will be joining you as you pray and fast, and as we align our hearts with God’s heart for the souls of people.
+You can sign up for a day (or a few) and learn more about fasting below.
+Our leadership will be joining you as you pray and fast, and as we align our hearts with God’s.

 Prayer and fasting joined together become a powerful, singular discipline by which we show God a contrite spirit and a deep desire for him above all else.
 First Family Church is calling its members and attenders to do both – pray and fast.
 Our request?
-That God would open our eyes to the harvest all around us!
+That God would increase our desire for and reliance upon his Word, and deepen our commitment to getting the gospel to those who have yet to hear!

 WHEN WILL WE START?

-We will launch our 40 Days of Prayer and Fasting at our Night of Prayer on Wednesday, March 4th.
+We will launch our 40 Days of Prayer and Fasting on Sunday, November 22, 2020.

 WHEN WILL WE END?